 In California, a charge of domestic violence often begins when someone (called the complaining party) makes a phone call to a law enforcement agency (California law enforcement, Sacramento Sheriff, California Highway Patrol, or Sacramento County Sheriff).
 Here’s what happens next….

 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and represents clients in Sacramento, California and clients in Northern California with services they need and deserve when addressing all aspects of domestic violence.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Call now 916-443-1267 for your free consultation.
+Call now 916-443-1267.

 Domestic Violence Reports